 - Bake for 13 to 15 minutes, or until very lightly browned.

 - Keep the shortbread aside and let it cool before you layer it with the kalakand.

 - While the shortbread is baking, you can prepare the kalakand.

-- In a non-stick pan, on low-medium heat, add the ricotta cheese and condensed milk, stirring it gently using a rubber spatula.
+- In a non-stick pan, on low-medium heat, add the ricotta cheese and condensed milk, stirring it gently using a silicone spatula.

 - Continue heating until the ricotta releases all its moisture and starts to thicken, and begins to form a thick mass.
 This should take around 12 minutes.